ambitus/linux-containers/examples/portainer/README.md

 # Portainer
-Portainer is a graphical web interface to the Docker environment.
+Portainer is a lightweight graphical web interface to the Docker environment.
 It allows a user to perform all of the same Docker admin tasks as from the command line.

 There is no need to build a Portainer image for IBM Z, since it's implemented in Javascript, and not a compiled language.
 For this reason, it's possible to pull the